RetroReversing/retroReversing/categories/consoles/PS1.md

 * **trueSpace for PlayStation** - Directly reads the PS1 RSD format rather than going through the standard DXF [^2]
 * **3D Studio**
 * **AutoCAD**

+## What software was used to create 2D Textures and Sprites for PS1 games?
+To create textures (and therefore sprites) the following tools are known to have been used:
+* **Adobe Photoshop** - A plugin was available to directly edit Playstation TIM files without requiring conversion [^2].

 ---
 # All Posts